blagae/elisio/Elisio/BUILDING.md

 Original development of Elisio took place with the Python Tools for Visual Studio (PTVS), which allows advanced Python editing from that IDE.
 This has some minor side effects, most notably a .sln file and a .pyproj file, which you can safely ignore if you don't use PTVS.
-If you push new files to the public git repository, then you may notice that some changes will be applied to these files when the commits are being merged to the develop branch.
+If you submit pull requests containing new files to the public git repository, then you may notice that some changes will be applied to these files when I merge or rebase the pull request into the develop branch.